21 Oct Could you be my Business Partner? This creative mind needs your business brain…

 The position could start as a part time role whilst transitioning from your existing job and whilst we are fundraising and then we can discuss if the position could be four days a way, flexible hours etc. Everything is up for discussion.

-- Please send your CV to me at Sarah [at] Craftivist – Collective [dot] com along with an introductory letter outlining why you are interested in this role including any links to your online presence and videos or podcasts you have appeared in if relevant.
+- Please send your CV to me at Sarah [at] Craftivist – Collective [dot] com along with an introductory letter outlining why you are interested in this role and how you would steer the Craftivist Collective forward.

 Thank you for your interest in the Craftivist Collective.
-I look forward to hearing your proposals for shaping its future.
+I look forward to hearing your proposals for shaping its future together.

 Founder & Creative Director